 Fairy Tales files use The Golden Book of Fairy Tales as the source for all of the stories rather than individual books.
 The Fairy Tales lessons are constructed around one fairy tale each week.
 Scribble!
 Stick!
 Splat! and Fairies, Forts, & First Machines each use a single children’s storybook for each month.
 Scribble!
 Stick!
 Splat features art activities while Fairies, Forts, & First Machines has children build and construct all sorts of things.

 All of the lessons are directed toward discussion of the books, art activities, and building or construction activities rather than academics.
 There are occasional nature walks or activities that touch on critical thinking, social studies, and math, but the overall approach is more reliant on hands-on activities for the summer months.

-Little Wonders provides a developmentally appropriate mix of activities that introduce children to wonderful stories and provide plenty of hands-on activities.
+Little Wonders provides a developmentally appropriate mix of activities that introduces children to wonderful stories and provides plenty of hands-on activities.
 The biggest challenge is likely to be the time involved in gathering resources and presenting the activities.